-There are currently two types of biologic therapy which have been licensed to treat axial SpA (AS) and are approved by NICE.
+There are currently three types of biologic therapy which have been licensed to treat axial SpA and are approved by NICE.
 We know there are more currently in development and going through clinical trials.
-Both types work by reducing the inflammation produced by the body.
+Biologics work by reducing the inflammation produced by the body.